Toomas633/FileShare/README.md

 ### Docker

-* Make sure you have Docker installed on your machine.
-You can download and install Docker from the official Docker website.
-* Pull the image usin `docker pull ghcr.io/toomas633/fileshare:latest`.
-* Then run `docker run -d --restart always -p 8080:80 -e TZ=Europe/Tallinn -e MAX_FILESIZE=5M -v /host/path1:/var/www/html/uploads/ -v /host/path2:/var/www/html/db/ fileshare` to start the container.
-This command will run the "fileshare" Docker image in the background, map port 80 from the container to port 8080 on your host machine.
-Be sure to replace the `Europe/Tallinn` with your correct timezone, change the `MAX_FILESIZE=` to a desired ammount and point `/host/path1` to the folder you want the uploaded files to be saved and `/host/path2` to database folder so they are not lost on container update.
-* Once the container is running, you can access the file sharing service by opening a web browser and navigating to `http://localhost:8080`.

-Alternativelly create a `docker-compose.yml`, copy the contents under here and run it with `docker-compose up -d`.
+Create a `docker-compose.yml`, copy the contents under here and run it with `docker-compose up -d`.
 ```
 version: '3.9'
 services:
   fileshare:
-    image: ghcr.io/toomas633/fileshare:latest
+    image: ghcr.io/toomas633/fileshare:latest #or version number instead of latest
-    container_name: fileshare
+    container_name: fileshare #container name, can be set different
     ports:
-      - "8080:80"
+      - "8080:80" #map port 8080 from host to 80 on container
     environment:
-      - TZ=Europe/Tallinn
+      - TZ=Europe/Tallinn #default timezone for the container and on first database creation
-      - MAX_FILESIZE=5M
+      - MAX_FILESIZE=5M #allowed uploaded file size
+      - PASSWORD=Password.123 #password for settings page login, set your own or change it on the page
     volumes:
       - /host/path1:/var/www/html/uploads/
       - /host/path2:/var/www/html/db/
     restart: always
 ```

 ## Suggestions